buildpacks/rfcs/text/0000-export-run-image-metadata.md

 # Summary
 [summary]: #summary

-The `report.toml` file created by the lifecycle exporter and rebaser should include `run-image.image`, `run-image.reference`, and `run-image.top-layer`.
+The `report.toml` file created by the lifecycle exporter and rebaser should include the following properties:
+- `run-image.image`
+- `run-image.mirrors`
+- `run-image.reference`
+- `run-image.top-layer`

 These values are not necessarily known prior to export or rebase they can be critical to a platform rebase process.

 # Motivation
 [motivation]: #motivation